Levittown natives longboard for a cause

 "It's humbling to be able to give back," said Sean Reilly, 27, the oldest of the three.

-On Saturday, the team planned to skate 67 miles along the Sunrise Highway, ending the first leg of their trip in Riverhead, where they planned to spend the night at The Residence Inn.
-On Sunday, they will go another 53 miles on the Montauk Highway to get from Riverhead to Montauk, said Votta.
+On Saturday, the team planned to skate 67 miles along Sunrise Highway, ending the first leg of their trip in Riverhead, where theywere to spend the night at the Residence Inn.
+On Sunday, they will go another 53 miles on Montauk Highway, from Riverhead to Montauk, Votta said.

-The 120-mile ride, planned entirely through Google Maps,should take between 17 and 19 hours, said Votta, who thinks of the trip as a symbolic representation of the struggles cancer survivors face.
+The 120-mile ride, planned entirely through Google Maps, should take 17 to 19 hours, said Votta, who thinks of the trip as a symbolic representation of the struggles cancer survivors face.

-"No matter how many miles we put in, it doesn't compare to the fight that people with cancer go through," said Votta.
+"No matter how many miles we put in, it doesn't compare to the fight that people with cancer go through," he said.

-The group of former athletes agreed that preparing for a feat of this magnitude wasn't easy, and surprisingly the one thing it didn't involve was the kick and push of a board.
-Military workouts, 5 to 6 mile runs and hiking were just a few of the activities they did to make sure their legs could keep up, said Votta.
+The group of former athletes agreed that preparing for a feat of this magnitude wasn't easy, but surprisingly the one thing getting ready didn't involve was the kick and push of a board.
+Military workouts, 5- to 6-mile runs and hiking were just a few of the activities they did to make sure their legs could keep up, said Votta.

 "It's more endurance than anything," he said, and when it comes to packing, "less is more."

-The crew hit the streets Saturday with helmets, two GoPro cameras to capture footage, knee pads just in case of hills and of course, water.
-They each wore hydration backpacks with tubes that funneled water to their mouths.
+The crew hit the streets Saturday with helmets, two GoPro cameras to capture footage, knee pads just in case of hills and of course, plenty of water.
+In fact, they each wore hydration backpacks with tubes that funneled water to their mouths.

 Sean Reilly said the Ride 4 Life team is looking forward to turning their love for longboarding into "something more people can be involved in," something with a lasting impact — a nonprofit.